vsouza/awesome-ios/README.md

 * [Import](https://github.com/markohlebar/Import) - Xcode extension for adding imports from anywhere in the code.
 * [Mark](https://github.com/velyan/Mark) - Xcode extension for generating MARK comments.
 * [XShared](https://github.com/Otbivnoe/XShared) - Xcode extension which allows you copying the code with special formatting quotes for social (Slack, Telegram).
-* [XGist](https://github.com/Bunn/Xgist) - Xcode extension which allows you to send your text selection or entire file to Github's Gist and automatically copy the Gist URL into your Clipboard.
+* [XGist](https://github.com/Bunn/Xgist) - Xcode extension which allows you to send your text selection or entire file to GitHub's Gist and automatically copy the Gist URL into your Clipboard.
 * [Swiftify](https://objectivec2swift.com/) - Objective-C to Swift online code converter and Xcode extension.
 * [DocumenterXcode](https://github.com/serhii-londar/DocumenterXcode) - Attempt to give a new life for VVDocumenter-Xcode as source editor extension.
 * [Snowonder](https://github.com/Karetski/Snowonder) - 🔮 Magical import declarations formatter for Xcode.